-Principal investigator (UCLA): Suhas Diggavi (UCLA), Christina Fragouli (UCLA), Ayfer Ozgur (Stanford)
+- Principal investigators: Suhas Diggavi (UCLA), Christina Fragouli (UCLA), Ayfer Ozgur (Stanford).

 This proposal fundamentally rethinks physical-layer cooperation by introducing an on-demand approach to wireless cooperation.
 It can be argued that the success of the (wired) Internet was made possible by its on-demand operation, using adaptation, local knowledge, feedback and a best-effort service model.
 Notably, the success of many peer-to-peer network protocols is closely tied to on-demand information propagation and adaptation of the network.
 The broad goal of this proposal is to bring this philosophy to wireless networks, enabling near-optimal usage of the wireless network bandwidth within the complexity constraints of implementable systems.
 This project aims to complement the theoretical work with proof-of-concept deployments on software radio testbeds, and also engage industry partners to impact next-generation wireless network designs.
 The project also promotes training of research engineers, through a plan to establish a unique inter-university education and research program, which will include joint and collaborative student advising and curricular development.